pung-one/wada-sanzo-colors/README.md

 ## Demo

-You can find the hosted page [here](https://capstone-project-omega-two.vercel.app/) (the design is currently optimized for mobile-devices).
+You can find the hosted page [here](https://wada-sanzo-colors.com/).

 ## Genesis